ToJasonYu/limit-order-book/README.md

 `<price>` is ignored for `MARKET` orders and can be left blank (`NEW,3,BUY,MARKET,,8`).
-See `examples/sample_orders.csv` for a short worked example — two resting sell orders, a limit buy that partially fills and rests the remainder, a cancellation, and a market order that sweeps both price levels.
+See `examples/sample_orders.csv` for a short worked example: two resting sell orders, a limit buy that partially fills and rests the remainder, a cancellation, and a market order that sweeps both price levels.